rosafilgueira/Spark_on_HPC_cluster/README.md

 # Spark_on_HPC_cluster
-This repository describe the steps necesaries to create a Spark cluster within a PBS-job.
+This repository describes all the steps necesaries to create a Spark cluster within a PBS-job.
 We have tested those scripts using Cirrus HPC cluster, hosted at EPCC ( Universtiy of Edinburgh)

 # Download Spark
 	wget http://apache.mirror.anlx.net/spark/spark-2.3.1/spark-2.3.1-bin-hadoop2.7.tgz